-There are around 1.3 million active-duty service members and more than 800,000 reservist’s in the U.S. armed forces.
-There are many reasons that people sign up to serve our country ranging from a call to serve to a desire to travel and experience the world.
+There are around 1.3 million active-duty service members, and more than 800,000 reservist’s in the U.S. armed forces.
+People sign up to serve our country for many reasons, ranging from a call to serve to a desire to travel and experience the world.

 For some, that reason is the education benefits that come with serving in the U.S. military.
-Unfortunately, many of those who join fail to take full advantage of the benefits offered to them.
+Unfortunately, many of those who join fail to take full advantage of their benefits.
 In most of these cases, that’s simply because they don’t understand what benefits they are eligible for.

 Keep reading as we look at some of the best ways to earn an education while serving in the US military by taking advantage of education benefits for service members.

 The U.S. spares no expense when it comes to supporting its military veterans.
 That means that those currently serving or have served in the armed forces are awarded some pretty great benefits, especially regarding education.

 Veterans have access to some of the best education benefits in the United States.
 There are a variety of different programs designed for both those who are currently serving and those who were honorably discharged.